-Equity dividends are sized to cover the minimum of three times interest cover at Osprey Acquisitions Ltd (OAL) and are at a level consistent with reducing gearing.
+Equity dividends are sized to ensure we meet the minimum of three times interest cover at Osprey Acquisitions Ltd (OAL) and are at a level consistent with reducing Group gearing.

 As shown in App8, the net dividend / equity financing is minimal due to the ultimate shareholders receiving reduced dividends over the AMP.
 Excess cash is to be recycled back in Anglian Water via permanent equity financing.